 - Build confidence slowly by driving in short sessions at first, 15 minutes or so, to avoid overwhelming him.

-- Encourage him to read his “Tuning Up for Drivers Training Manual“.
+- We will encourage you and him to read the “Tuning Up for Drivers Training Manual“.

 I am worried about my Mother's driving ability.
 She has not caused any accidents yet and she thinks she's fine, but I have noticed that she's not as good a driver as she used to be.
 I'm really not sure if she is safe enough to be driving.
 What should I do?